Constitution of the Geocaching Association of Great Britain

 C - Objects

-The Association's objects ('the objects') are to enhance and progress geocaching as an activity primarily within Great Britain and Northern Ireland by:
+The Association's objects ('the objects') are to enhance, promote and progress geocaching as an activity within Great Britain, Northern Ireland, the Isle of Man and the Channel Islands by:

 - liaising with land owners, agreeing mutually beneficial good practices so that geocaching on their land is approved and encouraged.

-- helping all geocachers to enjoy the activity without falling fool of the civil and criminal laws of the land.
+- helping all geocachers to enjoy the activity without falling foul of the civil and criminal laws of the land.

 - establishing good geocaching practices by accepting advice from land, environmental, archaeological, historical and other relevant bodies.